-Cagsawa Ruins is one of the most iconic tourist landmarks in Legazpi.
+Cagsawa Ruins is one of the most iconic tourist spots in Albay province.
 The church was built in 1587 then destroyed by Dutch pirates in 1636.
 A priest had it rebuilt in 1587 but in 1814, the historic eruption of Mayon Volcano once again destroyed the church and the town of Cagsawa.

 Today, the crumbling structure is adorned with vines growing in between the cracks.
 Think of the lone crumbling tower as Legazpi’s Leaning Tower of Pisa.
 Its remnants have been preserved by the Cagsawa Branch of the National Museum in the Philippines as well as the municipal government of Daraga.

 Despite its tragic history, the Cagsawa Ruins Park is one of the best places to see the majestic Mayon Volcano on a clear day.
-Join an Albay provincial tour to fully experience this tourist spot.
+Join an Albay provincial tour to visit this tourist spot.

-There are rivers, creeks, and rice fields that travelers can trek on foot or explore by riding an all-terrain vehicle (ATV) in a Mayon Volcano ATV tour or a jeepney.
+There are rivers, creeks, and rice fields that travelers can trek on foot or explore by riding an all-terrain vehicle (ATV) in a Mayon Volcano ATV tour.
 But exploring the flora and fauna isn’t the only thing you can do here.